zestai/zrp/releasing.rst

 ====
 (`Reference <https://widdowquinn.github.io/coding/update-pypi-package/>`_)

 #.
-Once you've updated the package source code, ensure you have an up to date local repo and push/merge all commits to Github
+Once you've updated the package source code, ensure you have an up-to-date local repo and push/merge all commits to GitHub.

 #.
-Incremenet the version number for the package.
+Increment the version number for the package.
 We use the tool `Bump Version <https://pypi.org/project/bumpversion/>`_ to ensure all version numbers are kept consistent.
-You can install Bumpversion from PyPI:
+You can install bumpversion from PyPI:
     ::

       $ pip install bumpversion

-    Bumpversion is used as follows:
+    bumpversion is used as follows:
     ::

     $ bumpversion --current-version ?.?.? [major/minor/patch] [<file_names>]